tock/tock/doc/reference/trd-appid.md

 }
 ```

+The `to_short_id` method returns an `Option` so that it has a clear
+default action if it does not recognize or give any special meaning to
+the credentials passed.
+A return value of `None` semantically means
+that these credentials do not map to any known security group or set
+of privileges, while a `Some` result denotes the credentials map to
+a known security group or set of privileges.

 Generally, the same structure that implements `Verifier` also
 implements `Compress`.
 This allows it to share copies of public keys
-or other credentials that it uses to make decisions.
-Doing so also
+or other credentials that it uses to make decisions, reducing flash
-makes it less likely that the two are inconsistent, e.g., credentials
+space dedicated to these constants.
+Doing so also makes it less likely
+that the two are inconsistent, e.g., that credentials are correctly
-are correctly mapped to security policies via `Compress`.
+mapped to security policies via `Compress`.

 The mechanism by which kernel modules gain access to
 `TbfHeaderV2Credentials` with which to construct `ShortID`s for access